How to Get Better Sleep with a Hot Tub

 Temperature is one of the number one factors that impact sleep.
 In order to fall and stay asleep, our core body temperature must drop a few degrees.
 This happens naturally each night before going to bed.

-Soaking in a warm hot tub a couple hours before bed will cause your core body temperature to rise and then drop rapidly.
+Soaking in a warm hot tub at night a couple hours before bed will cause your core body temperature to rise and then drop rapidly.
 This rapid drop in body temperature will help relax you and is said to put you in a deeper sleep.

 Many consider taking a warm bath before bed a natural remedy to sleep.
 However, unlike baths, you can hot tub with your friends.